TiarkRompf/lms-clean/doc/main/scala/lms/core/backend.md

 Thus a linear ordering of all nodes with two blocks is fully determined by the dependencies.

-% If a node depends on the inputs of a block, very likely it has to be scheduled in the block
-% too.
-So both inputs and world are scoping the beginning of the block.
-That is why the world
-% is also called the ``effect input''.
-% So if the world marks the beginning of a block, which component of the Block marks the
-% end of a block?
-The answer is the result and the effects of the block.
-When scheduling the
-% nodes for a block, we can start from the result and effects, and pick nodes that are depended
-% on by them.

-\subsection{Effects in Categories}

-In Section~\ref{sec:node}, we talked about the dependencies between nodes and blocks (via EffectSummary).
-In that example, the effect summary simply stores the depdendencies of the nodes.
-That is a very coarse-grained effect summary, and more fine-grained effect summaries can offer more optimization and flexible code motions.
-But before going into the details of the fine-grained effect summary, let's first get clear of two related and intertwined concepts: effects and dependencies.

-Effects refer to node behaviors such as printing, variable read, variable write, et al.
-Dependencies refer to both data dependencies and dependencies caused by effects, such as printing cannot be missed or reordered, and we cannot reorder two writes on the same variable.
-The general work flow is that at node constructions, the effects of nodes are tracked. using the node effects we compute the dependencies.
-The dependencies are then used to schedule nodes for each block.
+### Example: Effects in Categories

-To make our effect summary more fine-grained, the first step is to realize that there are different kinds of effects.
+To make our effect summary more fine-grained (so that more interesting code reordering and optimization can be introduced), the first step is to realize that there are different kinds of effects.
 The effects of printing is clearly not so related to the effect of variable reading, thus there should be no scheduling enforcement between them.
 We chose to support the following categories of effects:

-\begin{enumerate}
-\item Statements that create mutable objects belong to the category keyed by STORE.
+1. Statements that create mutable objects belong to the category keyed by STORE.
-\item Statements that read/write a mutable object belong to the category keyed by the symbol of this object
-      (result of an allocation node).
+2. Statements that read/write a mutable object belong to the category keyed by the symbol of this object (result of an allocation node).
-\item For all remaining effectful statements (such as printf), they belong to the category keyed by CTRL
-     (for control flow dependent).
+3. For all remaining effectful statements (such as printf), they belong to the category keyed by CTRL (for control flow dependent).
-\end{enumerate}

-\subsubsection{Latent Effects}
-Effects can be latent, such as the effects of a function block.
-The function block may have printing statements and variable reads/writes, but they are not happening until they are called in function applications.
-Tracking latent effects can be tricky if we allow first-order functions, where functions can be returned from other functions and control flows, passed in as parameters, and stored in data structures such as arrays, lists, and et al.

-\subsubsection{Aliasing and Borrowing}
-Handling the read and write effects of data structures can be really tricky too, when considering aliasing and borrowing.

-\begin{listing}[scala]
-// aliasing
-val arr = new Array[Int](10)
-val arr2 = arr.slice(0, 5)
-arr2(0) = 5
-printf("%d\n", arr(0))

-// borrowing
-val arr = new Array[Int](10)
-var arr2 = arr
-arr2(0) = 5
-printf("%d\n", arr(0))
-\end{listing}

-These are currently unsolved problems in LMS clean :).

-\subsubsection{From Effects to Dependencies}
+#### From Effects to Dependencies

 After collection read and write effects, we need to compute dependencies from them.
 The rules for computing dependencies from effects are listed below:

-\begin{enumerate}
-\item Read-After-Write (RAW): there should be a hard dependency from R to W, since the correctness of the R depends on the W to be scheduled)
+1. Read-After-Write (RAW): there should be a hard dependency from R to W, since the correctness of the R depends on the W to be scheduled)
-\item Write-After-Read (WAR): there should be a soft dependency from W to R, since the correctness of the W does not depend on the R to be scheduled, but the order of them matters.
+2. Write-After-Read (WAR): there should be a soft dependency from W to R, since the correctness of the W does not depend on the R to be scheduled, but the order of them matters.
-\item Write-After-Write (WAW): the first idea is to generate a soft dependency, since the second W simply overwrite the first W.
+3. Write-After-Write (WAW): the first idea is to generate a soft dependency, since the second W simply overwrite the first W.
   However, write to array is more complicated, such as arr(0) = 1; arr(1) = 2,
   where the second W doesn’t overwrite the first W, and both Ws have to be generated.
   For now, we just issue a hard dependency from the second W to the first W.
-\item Read-After-Read (RAR): there is no effect dependency between them.
+4. Read-After-Read (RAR): there is no effect dependency between them.
-\end{enumerate}

 Note that we introduced soft dependencies in the rules.
 Soft dependencies are soft in the sense that, if node A soft-depends on node B, node B cannot be scheduled after A. However, scheduling A does not ensure that B is scheduled.

-\subsubsection{Const Effects}
+#### Const Effects

 The STORE and CTRL keys are also handled in our read/write system in a case-by-case manner.
 For instances, allocating heap memory can be modeled as a read on the STORE key,